Wednesday, January 6, 2010

 Here I sit aggravated with my hopeless attempts to be creative with my digitizing for the embroidery machine, particularly because, after an hour’s work, my new printer refused to work.
 It sends an error message that there is paper jammed in the back.
 There is, of course nothing there, not even dust, as we blew it all out with compressed air.
 Now I have to drive all the way to Mentor, to Best Buy to ask for another on.

-May be it is I how has no feck.
+May be it is I who has no feck.
 May be it is a test of my patience.
 May be I’ll just go take a shower after I check of the three foster pups who are residing in my basement laundry room.
 Too much foot patter is coming from the basement, indicating they pint size canines have made the great escape from behind out barrier.

 Saturday, August 15, 2009